Hydrogen mass repartiniong

 However, in Gromacs I would strongly recommend you to simply use virtual interaction sites for hydrogens instead: This allows you to go all the way to 5fs timesteps, with much smaller artefacts than hydrogen mass repartitioning.

-#3 Updated by Roland Schulz over 3 years ago
+#3 Updated by Roland Schulz almost 4 years ago

 The vsite option is probably what is best in most cases.
 But for some hardware the constraints required for vsites are expansive making that option not very efficient.
 In those cases HMR might actually be more efficient and the better option if the larger artifact is OK for the use case.

-#5 Updated by Szilárd Páll over 3 years ago
+#5 Updated by Szilárd Páll almost 4 years ago

 HMR does have performance benefits wrt vsites (especially related to scaling, right?), so better documenting its support could be useful (just searching for "hydrogen mass repartitioning" in the manual did not return any results).
 If nothing else people may want to repro AMBER results with GROMACS and they'd likely appreciate being able to do that easily.
 Are there any simple changes (other than docs) that would facilitate its use HMR in GROMACS?